mthiebaux/JSNtemplate/README.md

 <img src="./images/express_client.png" width="500">

 * Comparing a bare-bones CJS server with full featured 'express' server module.
-These utility templates make implementing a server API an easy task, and demonstrate versatile vanilla RPC (remote procedure) support.

-* While calling a remote procedure by routed key is not difficult, the challenge was to share a single library source file that both client and server can call, which can create conflicts between CJS and ESM module configurations.
+These utility templates make implementing a flexible server API an easy task, and demonstrate versatile vanilla RPC (remote procedure) support.
+With RPC, the challenge was to share a single library source file that both client and server can call, which can create conflicts between CJS and ESM module configurations.

 * An interactive server console facilitates development and diagnostics of more complex communication.
-Push notifications are implemented with long polling, and clients are identified by simple id and UUID, using 'express-request-id'.
+Clients are identified by simple id and UUID using 'express-request-id', *localtunnel* enables external testing, and push notifications are implemented with both long polling and websocket connections.

 | template      | dependencies        | size